-Regular and punctual attendance at all classes is considered essential to optimum academic achievement.
-If the student is absent from more than 10 percent of class meetings, the faculty member can file a written report which may result in de-enrollment.
-If the absences exceed 20 percent, the student may be de-enrolled without notice until the university drop date or, after that date, receive the appropriate grade for their work and participation.
-See the Undergraduate Academic Catalog Class Attendance.
+Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
+If the student is absent for more than 10 percent of class sessions, the faculty member will issue a written warning of de-enrollment.
+If the absences exceed 20 percent, the student may be deenrolled without notice until the university drop date or, after that date, receive the appropriate grade for their work and participation.